 In our opinion, if you are serious about your chess career, it would be best to focus on learning this opening.
 It will serve you well for a long, long time.

-This is one of the few openings that not only win you games as Black but also helps you learn chess as a beginner.
+This is one of the few openings that not only win you games as Black but also help you learn chess as a beginner.

-Whether it is how to coordinate your pieces in cramped positions and provoke weaknesses and exploiting them in your opponent’s position…
+Whether it is how to coordinate your pieces in cramped positions and provoke weaknesses and exploit them in your opponent’s position…

-Whether it is breaking the rules, defer castling, and instead go for an aggressive kingside attack…
+Or, it is breaking the rules, defer castling, and instead of going for an aggressive kingside attack…